 The Cassini-Huygens mission is a cooperative project of NASA, ESA (European Space Agency) and the Italian Space Agency.
 JPL, a division of Caltech in Pasadena, California, manages the mission for NASA’s Science Mission Directorate.
 JPL designed, developed and assembled the Cassini orbiter.

-Images by by NASA/JPL-Caltech/SSI: Catching Its Tail; Colorful Colossuses and Changing Hues (Titan and Saturn); Spring at the North Pole; Water World (Enceladus and Saturn’s rings); the Earth Day tweet photo with more info is available at The Day the Earth Smiled.
+Images by NASA/JPL-Caltech/SSI: Catching Its Tail; Colorful Colossuses and Changing Hues (Titan and Saturn); Spring at the North Pole; Water World (Enceladus and Saturn’s rings).
+Earth Day tweet photo with more info is available at The Day the Earth Smiled.

 Out There is an occasional feature highlighting intriguing art, spaces, places, phenomena, flora, and fauna.